 Average Cost to Install Laminate Flooring

 Laminate flooring installation in a 330 square foot living room costs between $990 and $2,640 with most homeowners spending about $1,815 when professionally installed.
 Your final rate will depend on the room size and labor costs to install.
-The cost of laying laminate flooring is $3 to $8 per square foot, but a commercial level floor with radiant heating underneath can cost up to three times that.
+The cost of laying laminate flooring is $3 to $8 per square foot, but a commercial level floor with radiant heating underneath costs $7 to $17 per square foot more.

 Cost To Install By Room Size